AymanxMohamed/crowd-funding-web-app/workload.md

 [Deadline]: # Date: 2022-05-05

-### Registration
+### Registration ❤️👌 ✅

 - First name
 - Last name
 - Email
 - Password
 - Confirm password
-- Mobile phone [validated against Egyptian phone numbers]
+- Mobile phone [validated against Egyptian phone numbers] ❤️👌 ✅
 - Profile Picture

 ### Activation Email after registration

 - Once the user registers he should receive an email with the activation link.
 The user shouldn’t be able to login without activation.
 The activation link should expire after 24 hours.

+`todo` : We just need to make the user isActive = false by default until he click on the activation mail

 ### Login

-- The user should be able to login after activation using his email and password
+- The user should be able to login after activation using his email and password.
 - `Bonus`: Allow users to login with facebook account

 ### Forgot Password (Bonus)